-Neurology: MENEU503 Satisfies requirement for 3rd/4th-year sub-internship.
 Students are encouraged to take the course between January of the third year and December of the fourth year.
 The student functions as an intern on the neurology inpatient primary service at Ben Taub Hospital.
 Under the supervision of the chief neurology resident and attending physician, the student has primary patient care responsibility.
 Practical aspects of patient care are emphasized.
 Students will hone their history and physical exam skills, write orders, and develop diagnostic and therapeutic plans.
 They will also be expected to learn how to manage transitions of care and to further develop their communication skills.
 Emphasis is placed on understanding the role of a neurologist in patient care and preparing the student for residency.
 Night call is required.

-Credits: 4.0 Course Directors: Doris Kung, D.O.
-OB/GYN: MEOBG503 Satisfies requirement for 3rd/4th-year sub-internship.
+Course Directors: Doris Kung, D.O.

+OB/GYN: MEOBG503

 Students are encouraged to take the course between January of the third year and December of the fourth year.
 The sub-internship experience occurs as part of the labor and delivery (L&D) teams at Texas Children's Hospital Pavilion for Women (PFW) and Ben Taub Hospital (BTH), and is modeled after the role of the OB/GYN intern on L&D. The student is assigned to either the L&D team at BTH or at the PFW.
 The student is responsible for performing all intern level activities including, but not exclusive to: admit patients, evaluate all medical problems, manage labor, and formulate a therapeutic plan under supervision.
-The sub-intern will demonstrate the ability to counsel and obtain proper patient consent for vaginal deliveries, cesarean deliveries, and postpartum tubal ligations.
 She/he will be responsible for interpreting fetal heart rate tracings and formulating a plan of care for an abnormal tracing.
 She/he will be responsible for cross-coverage of postpartum patients during labor and delivery shifts.
+Night is required.

-Night call will be taken on Friday evenings.
-Credits: 4.0 Course Director: Helen Dunnington, M.D.
+Course Director: Helen Dunnington, M.D.